Josh Gottheimer: Ukraine

+Venezuela

+In January 2026, after President Trump ordered the U.S. military to capture Venezuelan President Nicolás Maduro, Gottheimer commended the operation and said that Maduro "undermined democracy" and "enabled the flow of drugs to America."

 Electoral politics

 In June 2021, Gottheimer joined Reps.
 Hakeem Jeffries and Terri Sewell to launch the Team Blue PAC, which aimed to defend incumbent Democrats against primary challenges.
 In February 2022, Team Blue's first slate of endorsements backed moderate incumbents against progressive challengers.
 Left-wing groups like Justice Democrats claimed the PAC's intentions were to quash progressivism in "deep-blue" districts, while Gottheimer said, "We want to support common-sense members who are delivering for their districts."

 In September 2023, Gottheimer defended New Jersey's county line system, under which candidates supported by county-level party organizations had their names advantageously placed on primary ballots in that county.
 Gottheimer said, "It gives rank and file Democrats at the local level a strong voice in selecting their best candidates."
 In June 2024, after a judge ordered that the Democratic Party could not use county line ballots for New Jersey's 2024 primaries (and as the system faced further judication), Gottheimer conceded, "I'm going to respect where it comes out in the courts."

 In June 2024, Gottheimer was the first Democratic congressperson to endorse incumbent Rep. Jamaal Bowman's opponent, George Latimer, in the hotly-contested Democratic primary that was defined in large part by Bowman's criticism of Israel during the Gaza war.